-For Eg: Ahrefs videos contain lot’s of screen recordings explaining certain things and they have tons of titles, which make their videos very engaging.
-Here’s an example form their channel:
+For Eg: Ahrefs videos contain lots of screen recordings explaining certain things, and they have tons of titles, which make their videos very engaging.
+Here’s an example from their channel:

 2. Windows Movie Maker: This one is only available for Windows users, although it’s great for simple editing.
 Don’t expect too fancy things!